-Early bird season for travel to Europe in 2018 is under way, so now is a good time to start thinking about whether you’re going to spend next northern summer cycling through French countryside, canal boating in rural Wales or enjoying long lunches in Tuscan villages – or just staying home and hearing about other people’s adventures.
+Early bird season for travel to Europe usually begins in October.
+It is a good time to start thinking about whether you’re going to spend next northern summer cycling through French countryside, canal boating in rural Wales or enjoying long lunches in Tuscan villages – or just staying home and hearing about other people’s adventures.
 If you’re in planning mode right now, we’ve got a few tempting suggestions that might have you tweaking your plans or extending your stay.

 Czech Republic – Kutná Hora